The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Jean-Michel Basquiat’s Ernok, a screenprint from 2001, is estimated to be worth between £60,000 and £80,000.
-This unsigned artwork has shown consistent value growth, with an auction history of 15 total sales since its entry to the market in July 2007.
-Over the past five years, the hammer price has ranged from £43,651 in March 2021 to £79,620 in November 2023.
-The average annual growth rate of Ernok is -4%.
-This work is part of a limited edition of 85.
+The value of Jean-Michel Basquiat's Ernok (unsigned) is estimated to be worth between £50,000 and £80,000.
+This screenprint, created in 2001, has shown consistent value growth, with an average annual growth rate of 4%.
+This work has an auction history of 15 total sales since its entry to the market in July 2007.
+In the past 12 months, there have been no sales, however, over the past five years, the hammer price has varied from £43,651 in March 2021 to £79,620 in November 2023.
+The average return to the seller over the past five years is £48,511.
+The edition size of this artwork is limited to 85.

 Meaning & Analysis